Table of Contents

 It is not predictable when or if the company stock price will rise above your purchase price.
 You are not required to sell your share at a predetermined price or time.
 However, you may want to cash out your shares for greater liquidity to buy a home or pay for your child’s college education.

 Consider making only the purchases you can afford.

 Concentration In One Stock Is Risky

 Employees like buying their employer’s stock, especially when the company is doing well.
 However, be careful about having too much concentration in one stock when the company is paying your salary.
 Concentration can be hazardous.
-Companies go through downturns due to the economy, increased competition, increased regulation, management changes, and potential fraud.
+Due to the economy, increased competition, regulation, management changes, and potential fraud, companies go through downturns.
 This risk is present in every equity compensation plan.
 Those that worked at companies like Worldcom and Enron received generous compensation, including discounted stock purchase plans.
 Employees were loyal to these companies, benefiting the companies with lower turnover.
 Many employees stayed on for many years, grateful for the knowledge that they owned many shares in those companies and would retire with significant net worth.

 Enron and Worldcom filed for bankruptcy in late 2001-mid-2002, rendering their respective stocks virtually worthless.
 Many employees lost the vast majority of their savings and investments through ESPPs.
 As a result of that debacle, Restricted Stock Units or RSUs (discussed below) became more popular as equity compensation for employees.